prominenceai/deepstream-services-library/docs/api-source.md

 DslReturnType dsl_source_csi_sensor_id_set(const wchar_t* name,
     uint sensor_id);
 ```
 This service sets the sensor-id setting for the named CSI Source to use.
-A unique sensor-id is assigned to each CSI Source on creation, starting with 0.
+A unique sensor-id is assigned to each CSI Source on creation starting with 0.
 This service will fail if the given sensor-id is not unique.
 If a source is deleted, the sensor-id will be re-assigned to a new CSI Source if one is created.

 **Parameters**
 * `name` - [in] unique name of the Source to update.